tanveersayem/SoundBoard/README.md

 # SoundBoard
-Simple Sound Board with Vanila JS
+This ia simple sound board with Vanila JS.
+Here DOM manipulation at work.